 Data protection consultant and former ICO policy manager Tim Turner wrote on LinkedIn: “All day, people will be saying that the Information Commissioner’s Office has fined British Airways £183 million under #GDPR.
 They haven’t.
 They’ve issued BA with a notice of intent.
 BA can make representations.
 The actual fine might be lower, if it ever happens.”

 In response to a separate post, Turner wrote: “The fact that the ICO doesn’t have the self-discipline to hold off commenting until the process is complete shows that they’re not a serious regulator.
 The lack of judgement is staggering, and I’ll be fascinated to see if BA appeal.”

-However, Denham does have “previous” on this issue.
+Even so, Denham does have “previous” on this issue.
 Last July, she was castigated for announcing a notice of intent to fine Facebook £500,000 over the misuse of data for political advertising, before the company had had a chance to respond.
 Earlier that month, Emma’s Diary was also slapped with a notice of intent of a £140,000 fine before it could reply.

 And, despite making “representations” to the ICO, both Facebook and Emma’s Diary failed to overturn the decisions.
 Facebook has since launched an appeal, although a date for the hearing has yet to be set.